TosbackCgusBridge-Bot/CGUs-versions/Surveymonkey/Privacy Policy.md

 Website Visitor

-You are just visiting one of our websites because you are Curious or you have heard about us from our marketing and sales channels!
+You are just visiting one of our websites because you are Curious, or you have heard about us from our marketing and sales channels!

 2.2 Information we collect about you.